Rosalind Paul – CEO & Artistic Director

 - Jo Millard (Treasurer) has worked in the charity sector for the past twenty years – as a volunteer, manager, trustee, chief executive and as an independent consultant.
 She has worked nationally, regionally and locally with a number of charities and local community groups such as Age Concern, The British Red Cross, Richmond CVS, South London CVS partnership and St Lukes, Islington.

 - Michelle Nelson (Human Resources) is a barrister, operating out of Red Lion Court, London.

-- John Nevin is a partner in the Real Estate Group in the law firm Slaughter and May.
+- John Nevin (Deputy Chair) is a partner in the Real Estate Group in the law firm Slaughter and May.

 - Andrew Porter is a partner in Ashton Porter Architects and is Deputy Director of Post Professional Masters programmes at the Bartlett School of Architecture, University College London.
 Ashton Porter have won multiple awards for their built work in the UK and have been award winners on several international architectural competitions.

 - John Rolph is a Social Worker working in child safeguarding for an inner-London borough.
 Prior to training as a Social Worker John worked as a Theatre Director and in marketing for a number health charities including the British Heart Foundation and Cancer Research UK.
 John has previously volunteered extensively for Scene and Heard as both a theatre director and child mentor/dramaturg.

 - Will Wharfe is currently working at HSBC helping to make their online banking systems even easier to use.
 Will has been designing software solutions since 1994 and has previously designed educational software as well as working in publishing.